andreijw/FIleEventsReporter/README.md

 A simple Windows mini-filter to report and alert on all RPC file events

 # Problem Statement
-Create a simple minifilter to track all the different RPC file events.
+- Create a simple minifilter to track all the different RPC file events.
 Creation, deletion, update, etc. There will be a simple C++ cli console to load / unload the minifiter as well as the minifilter driver.
+- The user can enter commands while the program is running. ["start", "unload"].
+To load the minifilter and start reporting on event actions or to unload it and exit.
+Additionally, the cli can take the "exit" command to exit the program during the execution.
+This will clear up any resources and exit the program gracefully.
+This will also unload the minifilter.

 # Assumptions